12 Fantasias for Solo Flute: Structure

 The collection is arranged by key, progressing more or less stepwise from A major to G minor.
-Telemann deliberately avoided keys that are impractical on the one-key flute, i.e. B major, C minor, F minor and F-sharp major.
+Telemann deliberately avoided keys that are impractical on the one-key flute, i.e. B major, C minor, F minor and F♯ major.
 There are two ways to view the overall structure of the collection: one way, in which the work is divided into two parts, is suggested by the fact that Fantasia 7 begins with a French overture, indicating a start of a new section.
 This device was also later used by Johann Sebastian Bach in Variation 16 of his Goldberg Variations.
 Another was proposed by scholar Wolfgang Hirschmann: there are four modal groups of three fantasias: major-minor-minor, major-major-minor, major-minor-major, and minor-major-minor.